Estimation of correlation coefficients and spin angular distributions of fission fragments: CONCLUSION

 \section{CONCLUSION}

 In the present study, we developed a theoretical model~\cite{kadmensky2017,kadmensky_yad2024,lyubashevsky2025}, which was based on the quantum fission theory~\cite{kadmensky2002, kadmensky2003, kadmensky2005, kadmensky2008}.
 This allowed us to analyze the key characteristics of the SD of the fission products of the following reactions: $\rm ^{232}Th(n,f)$, $\rm ^{238}U(n,f)$, and $\rm ^{252}Cf(sf)$.
-The model was able to account for the absence of a correlation between the spins of light and heavy FFs observed in the experiment, which was found to be in reasonable agreement with the results presented in~\cite{wilson2021}.
-Nevertheless, the interpretation of the experiment presented in the paper, namely regarding the formation of FF spins following the rupture of the compound nucleus, was not corroborated.
+The model was able to account for the absence of a correlation between the spins of light and heavy FFs observed in the experiment.
+Importantly, this finding is in reasonable agreement with the results presented in~\cite{wilson2021}.
+Nevertheless, the interpretation of the experiment presented in the paper, specifically regarding the formation of FF spins following the rupture of the compound nucleus, was not corroborated.
 In the context of our model, which utilizes zero bending and wriggling vibrations to describe SD, it has been demonstrated that FF spins remain uncorrelated even prior to the fissile nucleus rupture.
 This finding aligns with the analogous conclusion presented by the theoretical Randrup group in~\cite{randrup2021, vogt2021, randrup_dossing2022}.

-Our analysis of the angular distributions of spins revealed that bending vibrations play a prominent role in the fission reaction of $\rm \rm ^{232}Th(n,f)$, whereas wriggling vibrations are dominant in the reactions of $\rm ^{238}U(n,f)$ and $\rm ^{252}Cf(sf)$.
-This underscores the necessity of considering diverse oscillation mechanisms to achieve a more precise description of SD.
-A comparison of the obtained data with the results of other theoretical groups revealed that the proposed approach, based on the ``cold'' nucleus concept, offers advantages in terms of simplicity in describing the angular distributions and spin correlation coefficients.
+Our analysis of the ADs of spins revealed that bending vibrations play a prominent role in the fission reaction of $\rm \rm ^{232}Th(n,f)$, whereas wriggling vibrations are dominant in the reactions of $\rm ^{238}U(n,f)$ and $\rm ^{252}Cf(sf)$.
+This highlights the importance of considering both types of vibrational modes in the description of fission dynamics.
+A comparison of the obtained data with the results of other theoretical groups revealed that the proposed approach, based on the ``cold'' nucleus concept, offers advantages in terms of simplicity in describing the ADs and spin correlation coefficients.
 However, some discrepancies, particularly in the values of the correlation coefficients, necessitate further theoretical analysis and additional verification.

 The developed model offers a significant contribution to the understanding of heavy nucleus fission processes, providing new perspectives for the study of the spin characteristics of FFs.
 The results obtained not only extend the existing theory of fission but also indicate the necessity for additional experimental data to verify theoretical predictions, for example, the direct relation between the correlation coefficient and angular anisotropy, and to clarify the mechanism of spin formation in fission reactions.